Both All Saints and St Lewis church will re-open for the celebration of mass beginning the weekend of Sat. 11th July.

 Parking within the church grounds: please leave these places for blue badge holders.
 Where possible please park in the school car park.

 Do remember to socially distance from one another at all times, especially when outside church as you may be asked to wait before you are brought into church.

 At the entrance to the church- give your name to the Welcomer.
 If you aren’t on the booking list give them your name, address and tel. no. If there is more than one of you, the Welcomer will ask if you are living together or in the same bubble (if you are, you can sit together.)

 When you enter the porch, please use the hand sanitiser.

 If you haven’t got a mask you will be given one to wear.
-This is mandatory for all above the age of five.
+This is mandatory for all above the age of eleven.